Knee exercises for strength are an important part of any fitness routine, no matter how old or fit you are.

 2. Heel Raises

-How to Do: Hold onto a chair and rise up onto your toes lifting your heels as high as possible.
+How to do it: Hold onto a chair and rise up onto your toes, lifting your heels as high as possible.
 If it’s going to be more manageable for you to do this on a chair, you’re still going to get great results!
 If you’d like to try the more advanced version, you can do this on one leg.
 Do this for 30 seconds.

 3. Straight Leg Raises